systems-powercom/appTemplate/README.md

 appledoc --project-name appTemplate --project-company systems-power --company-id com.systems-power --create-docset --output ./docs/ -h appTemplate

+It is convinient to make it to shell script file like appledoc.sh.

 #### Global Setting

 You can use general file to set project name etc.